djrobstep/sqlakeyset/README.rst

 sqlakeyset: offset-free paging for sqlalchemy
 =============================================

-**Notice:** In accordance with Python 2's rapidly-approaching end-of-life date, we've stopped supporting Python 2.
+**Notice:** In accordance with Python 2's end-of-life, we've stopped supporting Python versions earlier than 3.4.
 If you really need it, the latest version to support Python 2 is 0.1.1559103842, but you'll miss out on all the latest features and bugfixes from the latest version.
 You should be upgrading anyway!

 .. image:: https://circleci.com/gh/djrobstep/sqlakeyset.svg?style=svg
     :target: https://circleci.com/gh/djrobstep/sqlakeyset